-Since 1927, Avon Old Farms School has been experts in cultivating young men of integrity who honor wisdom, justice, inclusion, service, and the pursuit of truth.
+Since 1927, Avon Old Farms School has excelled at cultivating young men of integrity who honor wisdom, justice, inclusion, service, and the pursuit of truth.

 Nestled among Cotswold-inspired architecture on 860 acres in the Farmington Valley, Avon Old Farms — the best boy boarding school in Connecticut — stands as the leader in preparing young men for higher education.
 The school’s founder, Theodate Pope Riddle, was one of America’s first, successful, female architects, and she serves as the cornerstone of our school’s motto, Aspirando et Perseverando -- To Aspire and to Persevere.
 Mrs. Riddle’s fortitude and vision in 1927 created the groundwork for an institution that challenges boys in the pursuit of knowledge and self-improvement.
 Throughout this process, students find unwavering support and create fraternal bonds that will last a lifetime.

 Avon understands boys and appreciates their energy and how they learn.
 We have created an environment where students at our all boys boarding school in Connecticut are able to become their best selves by focusing on the values of brotherhood, scholarship, integrity, and sportsmanship.
 Built upon these strong cornerstones, the lessons learned at Avon will endure for a lifetime.

 Our Brotherhood is real.
 At Avon Old Farms, boys are challenged to aspire, persevere in the pursuit of knowledge and self-improvement.
 Throughout the process, our students find unwavering support and create fraternal bonds that will last a lifetime.